House of Commons

 The choices in 2024

-As has been the case for the past century, most British voters will choose between the country's two major historic parties, the Conservatives on the right and Labour on the left.
-In Scotland and Wales, the polls will be largely triangular or even four-sided with the presence of nationalist candidates and the centrist Liberal Democrats (LD); the polls will also be triangular or four-sided in England, in constituencies where the LD and/or the Greens have a strong presence.
+As has been the case for the past century, most British voters chose between the country's two major historic parties, the Conservatives on the right and Labour on the left.
+In Scotland and Wales, the pollswere largely triangular or even four-sided with the presence of nationalist candidates and the centrist Liberal Democrats (LD); the polls were also triangular or four-sided in England, in constituencies where the LD and/or the Greens have a strong presence.

-In Northern Ireland, the election will mainly pit the Unionist parties in favour of keeping Ulster within the United Kingdom against the Nationalists in favour of Irish reunification.
+In Northern Ireland, the election mainly pitted the Unionist parties in favour of keeping Ulster within the United Kingdom against the Nationalists in favour of Irish reunification.

 The issues

-Apart from Brexit, the elephant in the cupboard, the main issue that seems likely to dominate the debate in the runup to the election is the record of the Conservative Party in government over the past 14 years.
-Opposition parties will point out their failures - on the economy, on the cost of living, on inflation, on the National Health Service (NHS), on underinvestment in public services in general, on rising inequality, and on the pollution in Britain's rivers.
-The Conservatives will prefer to talk about immigration, about Britain's place in the world, about the taxes they have reduced, and how Britain will be better off in the future, under a Conservative government.
-And many of Britain's voters will believe little of what they hear.
+The main issue dominating the debate in the runup to the election was the record of the Conservative Party in government over the past 14 years.
+Opposition parties contantly stressed their failures - on the economy, on the cost of living, on inflation, on the National Health Service (NHS), on underinvestment in public services in general, on rising inequality, and on the pollution in Britain's rivers.
+The Conservatives preferred to talk about immigration, about Britain's place in the world, and most particularly about their plans to reduce taxes (and Labour's supposed plans to increase them).

 The parties